thejoshbird/Aus_Banking_Liquidity/README.md

 # Aus_Banking_Liquidity
 A Python script to scrape intelligentinvestor.com.au for aussie banks deposit coverage.
-This came about following Silicone Valley Banks 48hr collapse in March 2023.
+This came about following Silicone Valley Banks collapse over the last few days.
 I tried to see if there was any exposure here in Australia, however, found that my source of information was drastically inconsistent between the different banks :)